maheshsabnis/TrainingApps/REadme.md

 	- Write Down the Tax details of each employee in seperate file in the same methiod that is calculating the Tax
 2. Please go through the Task and Parallels demos carefully

+# Date 07-Jun-2021
+- Generate the Entity Model using EF Database First
+# Date 08-Jun-2021
+- Implement the Application for the following
+	- CReate DepartmentService and EmployeeService classes tnose will contains the CRUD operations
+	- Make sure that the user defined execeptions must be present in each method of both service classes
+	- Create a class that will contain following methods
+		- AddDeptEmp(Dept, Emps)
+			- Dept is a single Department object which will be a new department entry
+			- Emps is a List of Employees to be created  for the new department
+		- Create a method that will List Employees Group by Department Names
+		- Create a method that will List Employees in group by designations
+	- CReate a class that will contain rules for Validations like follows
+		- DeptValidator(Dept) method
+			- This method will accept Dept as input parameter and will return validation errors based on following rules
+				- DeptNo is must
+				- DeptName is must and must start from UpperCase character
+				- Location is Must
+			- This method will return String Array as ouput parameter containing List of Error Messages if any
+		- EmpValidator(Emp)
+			- This method will accept Emp as input parameter and will return validation errors based on following rules
+				- Empo is Must
+				- EMpName is must and must start from Upper Case character
+				- Salary is must and must be positive numeric
+				- Designation can be either
+					- Manager, Operator, Clerk, Engineer
+				- DeptUniqueId is must
+			- This method will return String Array as ouput parameter containing List of Error Messages if any